chaosblade-io/chaosblade/CONTRIBUTING.md

 * If you find document incorrect, just do it and fix that!
 * ...

-Actually it is impossible to list them completely.
+Actually, it is impossible to list them completely.
 Just remember one principle:

 **WE ARE LOOKING FORWARD TO ANY PR FROM YOU.**